burrittresearch/burritt-research/README.md

 And when it comes to the latest machine learning and artificial intelligence algorithms, our passionate data scientists provide insights that you would have never thought possible, especially on a budget.
 The fact is we have the best math nerds out there.
 And they can't wait to get a hold of your project.
 [So, let's talk today](mailto:wburritt@burrittresearch.com?subject=Info).

+# What We Do

+## We have deep experience and capabilities in the following touch points:

+Business Analysis
+Market Analysis
+Product Analysis
+Sales Analysis
+Profit Analysis
+Investment Analysis
+Credit Analysis
+Financial Analysis
+Financial Writing

 ## Solutions

-Data Cleaning • Data Manipulation • Data Visualization • Machine Learning • Financial Writing • Investment Analysis • Credit Analysis • Financial Analysis • Options Research • Accounting
+Data Cleaning • Data Manipulation • Data Visualization • Machine Learning, Artificial Intelligence, Neural Networks (see below)

 ## Languages and Platforms

-Python • Pandas • Numpy • SQL • Git/GitHub • Advanced Excel with VBA • IBM Cloud AI • IBM Cognos Analytics • HTML/CSS • Jupyter Notebooks • Deltek Costpoint
+Python • R (R Studio) • IBM Cloud AI • SQL • Advanced Excel with VBA • IBM Cognos Analytics • Tableau • PowerBI • Git/GitHub • HTML/CSS

+## Machine Learning, Artificial Intelligence, and Neural Networks

+TensorFlow • Keras • Flask • Regression (Linear, Multi-Linear, Logistic, Polynomial, SVR, Random Forest) • Classification (K-NN, SVM, Random Forest, Naïve Bayes) • Clustering (K-Means, Hierarchical) • Gradient Boosting

 ## Our Team